flynn949/blog3/content/post/2018-10-24-hierarchical-logistic-regression.md

 ![Sigma plot](/img/sigma_plot.png)

-Because there are D * L = 150 indivudal coeffients in beta, I won't plot them all.
+Because there are D * L = 150 indivudal coefficients in beta, I won't plot them all.
 Here, I will plot the estimates across all levels for the first and last coefficients.
 To do this, I will use Bayesplot.

 ```r
 library(bayesplot)